LarsK1/hass_solvis_control/README.md

 Any PR is welcome.
 Please allow us a few days to check your contribution.
 If you do need any hints on where you could help, please open a discussion we'll always try to help.
 ### Translation
-We tranlsate this project using transifex.
+We translate this project using transifex.
 Please help us to do so [here](https://explore.transifex.com/homeassistant-solvis/homeassistant-solvis-plugin/).